 Setting Up Insect Detection Traps

 Startempire Wire also reported about StarNav, a startup that obtained SBIR contracts from the U.S. Army, Navy, and Air Force.
-“The startup develops special navigation receivers to provide positioning in the absence of GPS.
+“The startup develops special navigation receivers to provide positioning without GPS.
 Its target customer is the Department of Defense (DoD).
 This is especially useful when facing GPS jamming and spoofing.”